How to Help an Adult Child Who’s Stuck: A Parent’s Guide to Failure to Launch

 One thing we often encourage parents to say is something like, “You don’t have to sign up for anything long-term.
 You could just have a conversation and see if it feels helpful.
 That’s it.”

-Clarify what coaching actually is
+Clarify what it actually is

 Give them space